git2samus/easyparser-view/README.md

 you'll see two fields, one is for the URL of the page to be scraped and the large text box is for the EasyParser template (please refer to EasyParser's documentation for the syntax)

-the app will progressively show you the scraped data below the preview area.
+the app will progressively show you the scraped data below the preview area